markedwinharvey/html_parser/readme.md

 		parent:   parent node
 		children: child nodes (as list) in order
 		html:     innerHTML exclusive to each tag (no nested content), as list
+		index:    index of starting character of node, with respect to the entire document
+		content:  complete inner contents of tag (as string)

 	#--node_dict lookup:  e.g. node_dict['div'] == [node1,node2,node3,...]
+	#--id_dict: 				id_dict['firstHeading'] = node_n